-Phishing is when scammers fool you into thinking they are someone else in order to make you do something.
+Phishing simply means an instance when scammers attempt to fool you into thinking they are someone else in order to make you do something.
 For example, they can steal your bank password by tricking you to click on a link and log into a fake website that looks exactly like your bank.

 There are many types of phishing.
 Phishing emails are most common, but phishing is everywhere, phone, text messages, and social media.
 Scammers can purchase ads, register to dating sites, and even use celebrity look alike accounts.

 Even the most tech savvy people can get phished.
 Scammers operate like marketers and prey on people's emotions.
 It’s curiosity, fear, anger, greed, bias, and trust that make us vulnerable.

 Scammers use scare tactics to cause anxiety.
 This often shuts off people's filters and ability to make good judgments.